qqqlab/madflight-docs/docs/Developer-Guide.md

 Edit file `rdr/rdr.cpp` and add the SEEALL gizmo to switch(config.gizmo) in Rdr::setup()

-#### publish your work
+#### Publish your work

 That's it.
 Now test,test,test by setting `rdr_gizmo SEEALL` in your madflight config.
-When you're confident that it works, create a Pull Request on Github.
+When you're confident that it works, create a Pull Request on Github and let others profit from your work.